 Power of Compounding & Rate of Return

-A combination of the high rate of return and a long holding time creates even fantastic results.
+A combination of a high rate of return and a long holding time creates even fantastic results.
 It’s like, the multiplying factor of the compound interest formula gets a double-engine.

 To understand the double-engine effect, we’ll use an example where the return will be increased incrementally.
 We’ll then observe the effect of this increment on the investment corpus.